ravinderpal/meteor-phaser/README.md

 ## Ending Remarks

 If you want, you can install an HTML templating engine such as Jade that works with Handlebars.
 The [Atmosphere](https://atmospherejs.com) plugin page for Meteor and Meteorite has [just such a plugin](https://atmospherejs.com/package/jade-handlebars).
-Stylus, Less and SASS should be supported by Meteor directly, see `meteor list`.
+Stylus, Less and SASS are supported by Meteor directly.

 For how I knew how to install Meteorite packages under windows, see [this helpful post by Tom Coleman](https://www.discovermeteor.com/blog/using-meteor-and-atmopshere-on-windows/).